Skip to main content

 Graduate studies

-We offer two research-centered, thesis-based graduate programs: a Master of Science (MSc) and a doctorate (PhD).
+We offer three research-centered, thesis-based graduate programs: a Master of Science (MSc) in Physics, an MSc in Nanoscience and technology, and a doctorate (PhD) in Physics.

 Physics research group